canvasxyz/teekit/ATTESTATION-GCP.md

 scripts/setup-systemd-service.sh
 ```

 Create a Intel TDX CLI config.json inside `packages/demo`.
-This should take the form of:
+You can copy it from the config.json you created earlier.
+It should take the form of:

 ```
 {
    "trustauthority_api_url": "https://api.trustauthority.intel.com",
-   "trustauthority_api_key": "<base64string>"
+   "trustauthority_api_key": "djE6...nRHI"
 }
 ```